AqwamCreates/DataPredict-Agent/docs/API.md

   * initialHiddenChatPrompt: The initial hidden chat prompt to be added to all messages.
 (Default: nil)

-  * initialHiddenPrompt: The initial hidden prompt to be added to all messages.
+  * addOnHiddenPrompt: The initial hidden prompt to be added to all messages.
 (Default: nil)

   * hiddenPrompt: The hidden prompt to be added to all messages.
 (Default: nil)